julian-mateu/raspi-cluster/README.md

 ## 2 - Setting up the OS
 1. Turn on the Raspberry Pi's after inserting the SD cards into them
 1. Get the IP addresses of the Raspberry Pi's (you can use `nmap -sn 192.168.1.0/24` with your corresponding network CIDR)
-1. (Optional) Verify that everything works as expected by connecting to each of the IP addresses using the default user `pi` and password `raspberry`
+1. (Recommended) Verify that everything works as expected by connecting to each of the IP addresses using the default user `pi` and password `raspberry`
 1. Add the IP addresses at the bottom of the `.env` file (you can choose a different node for the ingress):
     ```sh
     RASPI_MASTER_IP="RASPI_MASTER_IP"